cfengine/documentation/manuals/language-concepts/variables.markdown

 This time, the `hardening` bundle does not take an argument.
 Instead it converts the `va.tmpdirs` list into a local list variable "x" directly.

-## Container Variables
+## Data Container Variables

-Containers can contain several levels of data structures, e.g. list of lists of key-value arrays.
+The `data` containers can contain several levels of data structures, e.g. list of lists of key-value arrays.
 They are used to store structured data, such as data read from JSON files.
+The variable type is `data`.

-Containers are obtained from functions that return containers, such as `readjson()` or `parsejson()`, or from merging existing containers.
+Data containers are obtained from functions that return `data` types, such as `readjson()` or `parsejson()`, or from merging existing containers.

 They can *NOT* be modified, once created.